tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 This doesn’t mean that you need to explain every single concept you use and every line of code you write.
 But it does mean that you should try to constantly read your writing from a beginner’s perspective, and provide context as necessary.

-One technique I frequently use is quick asides for readers that need more information on a topics that isn’t the focus of the article.
-For example, I commonly include statements like the following.
+I like to use little asides to point readers at relevant background information.
+For example I might use something like this in a JavaScript article.

 > **NOTE**: The `() => {}` syntax in the following code is a JavaScript arrow function, which is fairly new to the JavaScript language.
 If you’re looking for more detail on what JavaScript arrow functions are and how they work, check out the [Mozilla Developer Network’s article on the topic](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).